farcrycore/plugin-redis/README.md

-# Memcached Plugin
+# Redis Plugin

 NOTE: This plugin is compatible with FarCry 7.1.0 and over.

-*Memcached is available under LGPL and compatible with the open source and commercial licenses of FarCry Core*
+*Redis is available under LGPL and compatible with the open source and commercial licenses of FarCry Core*

-Memcached replaces the default object and webskin caching mechanism in Core with an external memcached server.
+Redis replaces the default object and webskin caching mechanism in Core with an external redis server.
 This is an excellent approach for moving memory load out of ColdFusion and off the application server.
 A key benefit for sites running in high availability environments is that all the application servers in the cluster can be made to share a central cache.